jamirawan/jamirawan/README.md

 - 🌱 I’m currently learning how to be a dad and anything new about web dev constantly
 - 😄 Pronouns: he
 - ⚡ Fun fact: Emperor Nasi Goreng didn't exist, so the rabbits were always out and free
-- 🚣 I like outdoor activities, especially on the water, such as snorkelling, scuba diving and recently kayaking around Darwin NT and Broome WA sea water 🐊 (no fishing 🎣 thank you).
+- 🚣 I like outdoor activities, especially on the water, such as snorkelling, scuba diving and recently kayaking around Darwin NT, Broome WA sea water 🐊 and Bunbury(no fishing 🎣 thank you).
 Here are some stories about kayaking and water stuff on [my blog](https://irawans.com/kayaking-in-darwin-australia)

 [![GitHub: jamirawan](https://img.shields.io/github/followers/jamirawan?label=follow&style=social)](https://github.com/jamirawan)
 <p align="left">